mgrnz21/alx-low_level_programming/README.md

-This is a repository for learning C programming in ALX SWE
+repository for learning c in ALX